 About Our Chapter

-The Grand Canyon Chapter was chartered in November 2012 and serves the Greater Flagstaff area and Northern Arizona - a region of 36,850 square miles.
-At present, the chapter has 102 members including currently serving, former, and retired officers and surviving spouses.
+The Grand Canyon Chapter was chartered in November 2012 and serves the Greater Flagstaff area and Northern Arizona - a region of 40,975 square miles.
+The chapter currently has 130 members including currently serving, former, and retired officers and surviving spouses.
 The chapter offers its membership social events and interaction with community programs, promotes actions that benefit the military and their families, and provides assistance to members and veterans in time of need.
 The chapter publishes a monthly newsletter, The Canyon Echo to provide members pertinent information on current issues.
 The chapter meets 10 months per year and conducts social activities the other two.
 The chapter is a member of the Arizona Council of Chapters.
-Two milestone events in 2015: (1) The Chapter attained official status as a 501(c)(19 Veterans Organization; and (2) the Chapter established a second 501(c)(3) Charitable organization, the Grand Canyon Chapter MOAA Scholarship and Veterans Fund
+Two milestone events in 2015: (1) The Chapter attained official status as a 501(c)(19) Veterans Organization; and (2) the Chapter established a second 501(c)(3) Charitable organization, the Grand Canyon Chapter MOAA Scholarship and Veterans Fund.